PFC Shakhtar Sverdlovsk

-Shakhtar Sverdlovsk (Шахтар Свердловськ) was a professional Ukrainian football club based in Luhansk oblast's Sverdlovsk city (Dovzhansk).
+Shakhtar Sverdlovsk (Шахтар Свердловськ) was a Ukrainian professional football club based in Luhansk oblast's Sverdlovsk city (Dovzhansk).

 The club competed in the Ukrainian Second League but was suspended after the 2013–14 amid the Russian aggression against Ukraine.

-The club holds a record in number of seasons (23) in which the club was fielding its team/teams in national (republican) amateur competitions (Ukrainian Amateur Football Championship).
+The club holds a record in number of seasons (23) fielding in national amateur competitions (Ukrainian Amateur Football Championship).

 History

 Shakhtar Sverdlovsk was founded in 1939.
 The club represents State Mining Company "Sverdlovantratsyt" (Sverdlov Anthracite).
 After Ukrainian independence, the club competed in the Luhansk Oblast football competition.
 They performed well and decided to enter the professional ranks in 1995.
 This proved disastrous as the harsh economic conditions of the time took a toll and the club's administration decided that in the best interests of the club that they return to competing in the oblast league.

 Between 1996 and 2006, while competing in the Luhansk Oblast league they won their 6th oblast championship.
 This improvement and an era of stability within the club gave them renewed interest in improving their classification level.
 After winning the Ukrainian Amateur Cup (Fourth level of Football in Ukraine) in 2006, the club decided to return to the professional ranks.
 Shakhtar Sverdlovsk was admitted to the Ukrainian Second League for the 2007–08 season.

 Soon after the start of the Russo-Ukrainian War, the club suspended its operations.
-On the occupied territories in Dovzhansk was established another Shakhtar Sverdlovsk based on the former amateur club Partizan.
+On the occupied territories in Dovzhansk, another Shakhtar Sverdlovsk was established based on the former amateur club Partizan.
+This club competes in the Commonwealth League since 2024.
+All matches are held outside the Luhansk Oblast, with matches being held in Crimea.